 You have plenty of options when it comes to Instagram video.
 You can record a video directly through the app on your phone and post it right away or you can use your phone to record video and post it to Instagram later.
 You can also post a pre-recorded video file or you use Instagram Stories to record video.
 You can even record live video as well!

 The length of the video varies depending on the post type.
 You can record live video for up to one hour.
 However, it will no longer appear in the app once it’s over, unless you share a replay of it to your story.
 A regular video post to your Instagram profile can be anywhere from three seconds to 1 minute.
 If you’re recording a video in Stories, it can be up to 15 seconds long, but you can record multiple videos and add them to your story to create a longer narrative.

 Instagram Stories launched in August 2016.
 It’s a video content tool that allows users to compile videos and/or pictures into an album.
 Your Instagram Story will be visible for 24 hours.
 After that, it disappears.
 You can make stories available after the 24-hour mark by adding them to your profile as a highlight.
 These show up below your profile photo.

 You can post to your story as many times as you want throughout the day and videos can be up to 15 seconds long.
 Also, your Story is the only other place, aside from your Instagram bio, where you can add an active, clickable URL.

 6. It’s Common to Interact with Businesses

-It’s common for Instagram users to interact with businesses on the platform.
+It’s common for Instagram users to interact with businesses on the platform, which is an important thing for businesses to know about Instagram.
 This means it’s normal to see businesses sharing content on that social network.
 You’re not breaking new ground or needing to get a community used to businesses – the culture’s already there.
 In fact, 80% of Instagram accounts follow at least one business.